juanico10/Pihole_list/README.md

 - DNS server configuration, check the option "**Enable DNSSEC**".

+## DNS Cache Configuration
+After two years of use, I have collected the data from the Adguard cache with very optimal values.
+I recommend these usage values:

+- We recommend that the **cache size** be greater than 64 megabytes.
+If you leave it at 0, you disable it.
+- I recommend a **minimum TTL** value of **600**
+- I recommend a **maximum TTL** value of **21600**

+And I recommend **enabling optimistic caching**, which allows serving old cached responses while they are updated in the background.

 ## Add domain for DoH and DoT:

 ### Create the certificate with Let's Encrypt